MissZamzam/SkillSpectrum/README.md

 Testimonials Slider: The project integrates the Swiper.js library to create a testimonials section with a slider functionality.
 Users can navigate through testimonials using pagination and enjoy a smooth and interactive testimonial browsing experience.

 Smooth Scrolling: The website implements smooth scrolling, ensuring a seamless transition when users click on navigation links.
 This feature provides a polished and user-friendly browsing experience.

+Social Media Integration: SkillSpectrum includes links to the daycare's social media accounts, allowing users to connect with the daycare center on platforms like Instagram, Twitter, Facebook, and LinkedIn.

 These features collectively contribute to an engaging and user-centric website, allowing visitors to easily navigate, access information, and interact with the content.